Ben Morris is a Colorado-based composer and jazz pianist whose music tells unconventional stories and crosses genre boundaries.

-Morris most recently lived in Oslo, Norway on a Fulbright grant studying with jazz musician Helge Sunde and composing a work for extended big band and video inspired by his Norwegian heritage.
-He has been a composer fellow at music festivals and workshops, including the Aspen Music Festival, the American Composers Orchestra Jazz Composers Institute, Red Note Festival, New Music on the Point, the University of Nebraska Chamber Music Institute, the International Gugak Workshop in South Korea, highScore, and the Imani Winds Chamber Music Festival.
+Morris recently lived in Oslo, Norway on a Fulbright grant studying with jazz musician Helge Sunde and composing a work for extended big band and video inspired by his Norwegian heritage.
+He has been a composer fellow at music festivals and workshops including the Aspen Music Festival, the American Composers Orchestra Jazz Composers Institute, Red Note Festival, New Music on the Point, the University of Nebraska Chamber Music Institute, the International Gugak Workshop in South Korea, highScore, and the Imani Winds Chamber Music Festival.
 His compositions have been performed by ensembles and musicians including the American Composers Orchestra, the Aspen Contemporary Ensemble, NOW Ensemble, Jazz at Lincoln Center trombonist Vincent Gardner, unassisted fold, Imani Winds, The Living Earth Show, and the NDR Big Band.

 Morris is pursuing a Doctorate of Musical Arts degree in composition at the University of Colorado Boulder as an ATLAS Fellow studying with Carter Pann.
 He received a Master of Music degree from the Rice University Shepherd School of Music, where he was a Brown Fellow studying with Karim Al-Zand and Anthony Brandt, and graduated summa cum laude with a Bachelor of Music from the University of Miami Frost School of Music, where he studied with Lansing McLoskey, Gary Lindsay, and Martin Bejerano.
-Morris is an active educator, having taught music theory, aural skills, composition, and piano in the Shepherd Preparatory Program and at CU Boulder.
+Morris is an active educator, having taught music theory, aural skills, composition, and piano in the Michael P. Hammond Preparatory Program and at CU Boulder.